-On 30th January 1944 the crew in this 5 A.O.S. aircraft were undertaking a night navigation training flight when the aircraft flew into the side of Starling Dodd on the side of Ennerdale and caught fire at 04.30hrs.
+On 30th January 1944 the crew in this No.5 Air Observer School aircraft were undertaking a night navigation training flight when the aircraft flew into the side of Starling Dodd on the side of Ennerdale and caught fire at 04.30hrs.
 At the time of the accident the aircraft was running low on fuel.
 One of the crew was killed in the accident and the navigator was so seriously injured that he died while being carried down the mountainside.
 The two others named below are believed to have been in this aircraft and survived.

 Anson MG393 was delivered as new to No.1 (O)AFU on 12th September 1943 and was transferred to 5 A.O.S. on 22nd September 1943.
 It was slightly damaged on 21st October 1943 that saw it repaired on site and returned to 5 A.O.S. on 23rd October 1943.
 As a result of the crash on 30th January 1944 Cat.E/FA damage was the damage assessment and it was struck off charge.

-Wireless Operator / Air Gunner - Sgt Ronald William Robert Marshall RAF (1578623).
+Wireless Operator / Air Gunner - Sgt Ronald William Robert Marshall RAFVR (1578623).
 Injured.

-William Williamson attended Ashby Grammar School, Ashby-de-la-Zouch.
-He received his commission to the rank of P/O on probation (emergency) on 23rd December 1943.
+William Williamson was the son of Henry and Hannah Maria Williamson and was born on 4th July 1915.
+As a child he attended Ashby Grammar School, Ashby-de-la-Zouch.
+On the 1939 Register the family were living at Dagenham.
+He married Dorothy Evelyn Turner at Romford, Essex in early 1942.
+He received a commission to the rank of P/O on probation (emergency) on 23rd December 1943.

 Starling Dodd is the round mountain to the left of the photograph taken from the otherside of Ennerdale with Steeple in the foreground.
 Red Pike is also marked; where Wellington HZ715 crashed in June 1944.